Or: Why there’s nothing wrong with listening to Romance audiobooks…

 And it is true.
 Some romance heroes are broken, some are grumpy or jaded.
 But when it comes down to it, they will all become active and fight for their woman – though in contemporary usually without guns or swords.
 They will also show personal growth just like the female protagonists.
 But they are never forced to change who they are as a person (unless, maybe, in very unsuccessful novels).

-Keeping in mind how very many books an avid romance reader consumes per year, as well as the immense competition for authors in the romance genre, it is also safe to assume that romance novels indeed need to offer a lot more than a love story between two normal people.
+Keeping in mind how very many books an avid romance reader consumes per year, especially those listening to audiobooks, as well as the immense competition for authors in the romance genre, it is also safe to assume that romance novels indeed need to offer a lot more than a cookie-cutter love story between two cardboard characters.
 Romance readers are not such simple minds that a mere change of names and places would be enough.
 Every novel they read needs to be unique and have something special and different to offer.
-Otherwise many bad Amazon reviews will follow.
+Otherwise many bad Amazon reviews will follow (you know, what with them being such a wild and demanding horde).

 Listening to Romance

 And how do audiobooks factor into all of this?
-It is very simple.
+That’s simple.
 As stated before, the romance reader is often an avid reader.
 But the romance reader is also often a mother and/or a career woman with very little time to sit down with a book.
-Audiobooks give the freedom of enjoying the stories while commuting to work or cleaning the kitchen.
+Audiobooks give us the freedom to enjoy the stories while commuting to work or cleaning the kitchen.
+We can continue being readers through life phases that leave us with very little time to sit down with a book.

 And sometimes, like for me or for Alex Witt as per his article “Listening to Audiobooks Is Just As Good As Reading, If Not Better, So Back the Hell Off“, it turns into a lifestyle because you learn that audiobooks have so very many advantages over books and TV.
-They seamlessly fit into an active lifestyle and sometimes are the solution you didn’t know you were looking for.
+They seamlessly fit into an active lifestyle and sometimes are the solution for everyday problems.
 The avid reader wants to enjoy books in any format and as much as possible.
 Audiobooks are not better than print or e-book.
 But they are the only way to read while you are folding laundry or jogging in the park.

 And what is the bottom line?

 Listening to 50 romance audiobooks a year makes you a kick-ass reader.
 What you read does not have less intrinsic value than what contemporary fiction readers with hardcover editions read.
-Your favourite independently published book is not by definition worse than a bestseller.
+Your favorite independently published book is not by definition worse than the big publishing house’s bestseller.
 Embrace your status as a reader and be proud of it!

 Have you ever experienced the feeling of not being taken serious as a reader because “you only read this genre / listen to audiobooks / read ebooks, that’s not real reading”?
 And how do you feel about the “taming of a man”?
 Let me know in a comment what you think.